mendersoftware/mender-docs/04.System-updates-Debian-family/02.Convert-a-Mender-Debian-image/01.Customization/docs.md

 ## Rootfs overlays

 The "rootfs-overlay" is a method for providing new and modified files to appear in the output image without needing to modify the input image.
-Adding a file, such as `/etc/mender/mender.conf`, to your "rootfs-overlay" will allow you customize the files that are included in the output images.
+Adding a file to your "rootfs-overlay" will allow you customize the files that are included in the output images.

+!!!
+A Mender config file `/etc/mender/mender.conf` in an rootfs overlay will be !!! ignored.
+Put your configuration file in `resources/mender.conf` instead.
+See !!! section below.

 ### Example